 Colvin comes to Colorado Outward Bound School by way of Richmond, Virginia, where she grew up and most recently served as the Development and Communications Director for Blue Sky Fund, an non-profit that provides outdoor education to diverse youth.
 She studied Public Relations at the University of South Carolina, and expanded her communications skill set in non-profit and agency roles in Atlanta and Philadelphia.
 Colvin then ventured out to Colorado Springs to work with the United States Olympic and Paralympic Committee as an events coordinator, in which she supported Team USA at the 2016 Olympic Games in Rio de Janeiro.
 Here in the Rockies, Colvin's passion for the outdoors really took shape, and ignited a deep commitment to connecting people with the outdoors and unlocking the experiences in nature that were so transformative for her personally.

-Development Coordinator - Denver
+Development Officer - Denver

 Britta joined COBS in 2021 after moving back to the Front Range from northern Idaho.
 She grew up in the Black Hills of South Dakota and Wyoming before attending the University of Wyoming in Laramie.
 In 2013 she received her Master’s in Tourism Administration from The George Washington University.
 Her career has varied from public lands stewardship and advocacy, to historic downtown revitalization, community development, and state-level tourism.
 Before joining COBS, Britta was the Deputy Executive Director of a small Wilderness advocacy non-profit in northern Idaho and northwestern Montana.